-A conventional swap contract is essentially a derivative contract, where one set of cash flow is exchanged, or swapped, for another.
-In conventional practice, a swap is mainly used for the purpose of hedging or minimizing risk faced by an institution or financial organisation by protecting the value of the asset from being exposed to the volatility and fluctuation of markets.
-The aforementioned markets include interest rate markets and currency rate markets.
-The former is usually managed by institutions through swap instruments known as interest rate swaps, while the potential fluctuation in the value of currencies is managed through currency swaps.
+A conventional swap contract is essentially a derivative contract where one set of cash flows is exchanged, or swapped, for another.
+In conventional practice, swap is mainly used for the purpose of hedging or minimizing risk faced by an institution or financial organisation by protecting the value of the asset from being exposed to the volitility and fluctuation of a market.
+The aforementioned market includes interest rate market and currency rate market.
+The former is usually managed by institution through swap instrument known as interest rate swaps while the potential fluctuation in the value of currencies is managed through currency swaps.
 This paper focuses on the currency swap also known as FX swap.

-&lt;sup>\ Dr Asyraf Wajdi Dusuki is currently the Head of Research Affairs of International Shari'ah Research Academy for Islamic Finance (ISRA).
+^{} Dr Asyraf Wajdi Dusuki is currently the Head of Research Affairs of International Shari'ah Research Academy for Islamic Finance (ISRA).
 He can be contacted at asyraf@isra.my.

-Essentially, Islamic finance is not immune from being exposed to the risks of market volatility and fluctuation either in currency rate markets or interest rate markets.
-In the absence of an alternative profit-related rate as a benchmark, Islamic banks are restricted to use the interest raterelated benchmark such as London Inter-Bank Offer Rate (LIBOR) or Base Lending Rate (BLR) in their financing operations.
-Undoubtedly, this link automatically exposes their income and expenditure flows as well as the value of their assets to interest rate risks.
+Essentially Islamic finance is not immune from being exposed to the risks of market volatility and fluctuation either in currency rate market or interest rate market.
+In the absence of alternative profit-related rate as a benchmark, Islamic banks are constrained to use the interest rate-related benchmark such as London Inter-Bank Offer Rate (LIBOR) or Base Lending Rate (BLR) in their financing operations.
+Undoubtedly, this link automatically exposes their income and expenditure flows as well as the value of their assets to the interest rate risk.
 Therefore, the issue of risk management to mitigate or minimize both risks is relevant to Islamic financial institutions in order to ensure their competitiveness, viability and sustainability.

-Consequently, Islamic swap is structured to deal specifically as a hedging mechanism in Islamic finance.
-Islamic swap is a hybrid contract that is designed to achieve the objectives of a conventional swap contract.
+Consequently Islamic swap is structured to deal specifically as a hedging mechanism in Islamic finance.
+Islamic swap is a hybrid contract that is designed to achieve the objectives of the conventional swap contract.
 More importantly the contract is structured to be in conformity with the Islamic commercial jurisprudence principles, which means that the essence and the object of the contract must satisfy the Shariah requirement.
 This implies the need to ensure that the contract is free from riba (usury), gharar (excessive ambiguity) and any element of gambling in the transactions.

 This paper reviews the concept and operation of the Islamic FX Swap instrument as a hedging mechanism in the Islamic financial system.
 The main objective of this paper is to provide a clear parameter on how Islamic FX swap should be structured and executed according to the principles and contracts in Shariah.
-The structure of the paper is as follows: Section 2 introduces swap as one of the risk management instruments, particularly to hedge against interest rate risks and currency rate risks in conventional finance.
-This is followed by reviewing the common structure of Islamic alternatives to conventional FX swap in Section 3.
+The structure of the paper is as follows: Section 2 introduces swap as one of the risk management instruments particularly to hedge against interest rate risk and currency rate risk in conventional finance.
+This is followed by reviewing the common structure of Islamic alternative to conventional FX swap in Section 3.
 The product is discussed in the light of Shariah principles and contracts that form the basis of structuring Islamic swaps.
-Section 4 highlights a number of Shariah issues concerning the swap contract, in view of setting a parameter for its structuring and operation.
+Section 4 highlights on a number of Shariah issues concerning the swap contract, in view of setting a parameter for its structuring and operation.